Davidbp99/Google-Forms-to-Discord/README.md

 # How My Form Looked Like
 ![THIS](https://i.gyazo.com/7e02ae5af4447a4c75932a1267181d64.png)
-Just To give everyone an idea how it is made.
+Just to give everyone an idea how it is made.

 # Additional Options